 The site has recently been restored to create one of Israel’s most attractive and fascinating archaeological sites.
 The restored amphitheater hosts modern-day concerts during the summer months, whilst the Old City has a range of boutiques and restaurants.
 The new town of Caesarea is a luxurious neighborhood of villas, whose beach, the Caesarea Aqueduct Beach is one of the best beaches in Israel.
-It can be difficult to visit without a car, and many visitors opt to join a tour to Caesarea, which is a convenient and good value way to enjoy the site – the most popular option is our Akko, Nazareth, and Caesarea Tour.
+It can be difficult to visit without a car, and many visitors opt to join a tour to Caesarea, which is a convenient and good value way to enjoy the site – the most popular option is our Caesarea, Akko, and Haifa Tour.

 Caesarea National Park